PRTG Manual: Monitoring via WMI

 - Do not use Windows 2008 (R1) as monitoring stations for WMI-based network monitoring.

-- Use Windows Server 2008 R2 (or later Windows versions) for WMI-based network monitoring instead.
+- Use at least Windows Server 2008 R2 for WMI-based network monitoring instead.

 - Consider setting up remote probes for the WMI monitoring.
 You still get far better WMI monitoring performance with a remote probe on a virtual machine (VM) running Windows Server 2008 R2 than on any physical system running Windows 2008.